pluginsGLPI/sccm/README.md

 ![GLPISCCMPluginSchema](screenshots/sccm.png "sccm")

-Plugin to synchronize computers from SCCM (version 1802) to GLPI (version 9.2 and 9.3).
+Plugin to synchronize computers from SCCM (version 1802) to GLPI.
 It uses the "FusionInventory for GLPI" plugin and the power of its internal engine:

 ### Workflow